 1. Why do I need to do a scuba diving course?

 Scuba diving is a fascinating sport that allows you to explore a whole new underwater world.
 Diving underwater without the correct training would be very dangerous and you will need to know how to use the equipment available and also the mandatory safety precautions.
 You can begin your diver training by taking one of the entry level diving classes and courses available.
-Such as the PADI open Water course.
-If you want to go on diving trips you will need to have completed a regulated diving course such as those provided by PADI.
+Such as the SSI Open Water Dive Course.
+If you want to go on diving trips you will need to have completed a regulated diving course such as those provided by SSI.
 This will show the diving group instructors that you are capable of using the equipment and diving safely.
 In all countries, having a dive certification is a legal requirement to be allowed to participate in diving as provided by business such as dive shops and resorts.

 2. Where can I take diving courses?

 Diving is a very popular sport and right here at our ADRENO Stores we offer a wide range of SSI Scuba Diving Courses.
 To obtain full details please email

 firstname.lastname@example.org or call our National Training Manager Paul Leslie on 0477 000 987.

 3. Are there any online diving courses available?

 You can take our online SSI diving courses.
 These provide you with a convenient way to learn more about diving from the comfort of your own home.
 However you cannot complete any official diving course without practical “in water “experience so these online courses are designed to cover the classroom section of your diving course only.
 You will still need to attend our ADRENO diving school and receive practical instruction in both the swimming pool and ocean to gain your certification.
 The online courses provide you with a way to get ahead in your course so that you can spend more time on the practical aspects of diving when you are with your instructor.

 4. What do diving courses involve?